 - SERP utilities, including URLs and data from across Google features like video, images, News, FAQ listings, Adverts, and organic results.

 However, let’s not overlook broken links.
-SEO Minion identifies them on your pages, and you can use the extension to find broken links on other websites.
+SEO Minion identifies them on your own and your competitors’ pages.
 The best thing about this feature?
 If link building is a priority, then hit them up to replace the broken link with one from your site.

 This is a great way to profile your on-page SEO.